zanieb/poetry-relax/README.md

 ## Background

-By default, Poetry pins dependencies with `^x.y.z` which  constrains the versions to `>=x.y.z, <x.0.0`.
+By default, Poetry pins dependencies with `^x.y.z`, which constrains the versions to `>=x.y.z, <x.0.0`.
 This prevents dependencies from being upgraded to new major versions without explicit permission.

 When packages follow semantic versioning, this prevents breaking changes from reaching you.

 However, including this versioning constraint on published libraries can result in overly constrained packages.
 Once released, a library's version constraints cannot be updated.
-This means that if one of the library's dependencies releases a new major version, users of the library cannot use the new version of the dependency until a new version of the library is released — even if the dependency does not introduce breaking changes that would affect the library.
+This means if one of the library's dependencies releases a new major version, users of the library cannot use the new version of the dependency until a new version of the library is released — even if the dependency does not introduce breaking changes that would affect the library.

 For a single package, this is not often a big deal.
-However, with many packages this can result in unresolvable compatibilities between version requirements.
+However, with many packages, this can result in unresolvable compatibilities between version requirements.
 For a much more detailed discussion, see [this blog post](https://iscinumpy.dev/post/bound-version-constraints/).

 The Poetry project has [opted](https://github.com/python-poetry/poetry/issues/3427) [not](https://github.com/python-poetry/poetry/issues/2731) to allow this behavior to be configured.

-Instead, we must introduce a plugin to enable alternative behavior without tedious manual editing.
+Poetry Relax introduces a plugin to enable alternative behavior without tedious manual editing.

 ## Installation